ArduPilot/ardupilot_wiki/common/source/docs/common-holybro-kakutef4-mini.rst

 ESC Telemetry
 =============

 The SERIAL5 port (UART5) is for ESC telemetry.
-It is connected through the motor connector and works out of the box with the `Tekko32 F3 Mini <https://shop.holybro.com/tekko32-f3-4in1-45a-mini-esc_p1132.html>`__ which is commonly paired with this flight controller.
+It is connected through the motor connector and works out of the box with the `Tekko32 F3 Mini <https://shop.holybro.com/tekko32-f3-4in1-45a-mini-esc_p1132.html>`__ which is commonly paired with this autopilot.

 FrSky Telemetry
 ===============